manu-153/Image-compression-using-K-Means-clustering/README.md

 # Image Compression Using K-Means Clustering

 ## Overview

-This project demonstrates image compression using the K-Means clustering algorithm.
-By reducing the number of colors in an image, we can efficiently compress images while retaining visual quality.
-The approach involves clustering pixel colors in the RGB space and replacing each pixel with its nearest centroid.
+This project focuses on image compression through the **K-Means clustering algorithm**.
+The method works by reducing the total number of colors in an image, which allows for efficient compression while preserving overall visual quality.
+It achieves this by grouping similar pixel colors in RGB space and replacing them with their nearest cluster centers.

-## How It Works
+## Process

-1. **Load the Image**: The original image is loaded and visualized.
+1. **Load the Image**: Import and visualize the original image.
-2. **Preprocess the Data**: The image is reshaped into a 2D array where each row represents a pixel with its RGB values.
+2. **Data Preparation**: Convert the image into a 2D matrix where each row corresponds to a pixel represented by its RGB values.
-3. **K-Means Clustering**:
+3. **Apply K-Means Clustering**:

-   - Initialize centroids randomly from the dataset.
+   * Randomly select initial centroids from the dataset.
-   - Assign each pixel to the closest centroid.
+   * Assign each pixel to the closest centroid.
-   - Compute new centroids based on the mean of assigned pixels.
+   * Update centroids by averaging the pixels in each cluster.
-   - Repeat the process for a fixed number of iterations.
+   * Repeat until the set number of iterations is reached.
-4. **Reconstruct the Image**: Each pixel is replaced with its corresponding centroid color, and the image is reshaped back to its original dimensions.
+4. **Rebuild the Image**: Replace each pixel with the color of its assigned centroid and reshape the data back to the original image size.
-5. **Save and Display**: The compressed image is displayed and saved.
+5. **Output**: Display and save the final compressed image.

-## Features
+## Key Features

-- Supports compression for multiple images.
+* Handles compression of multiple images.
-- Customizable number of colors (K) for compression.
+* Allows customization of the number of colors (K).
-- Displays and saves compressed images.
+* Provides both visualization and storage of compressed results.
-- Efficient clustering using vectorized operations.
+* Implements clustering efficiently using vectorized computations.

+---

 ## Requirements
 - Python 3.x